-To help streamline the process for developing local comprehensive plans consistent with the Act and RPP, the Commission will develop a template for use by the towns in developing their local comprehensive plans.
+Encourage more towns to adopt or update LCPs consistent with the Act develop a template for use by the towns in developing their local comprehensive plans.
 The Commission will also assist in developing local comprehensive plans when requested by the towns and continue to offer support for planning and technical assistance for activity center development as well as other Placetypes, including assistance with zoning changes needed to support mixed-use and residential development in selected areas.